mitchell-lang/docs/getting-started.md

 You should see `Hello world!` printed on the screen.

-## Running Mitchell programs for the Assigned Workloads
+## Running Mitchell Programs for the Assigned Workloads

 For the tutorials, we have provided you with two scripts to aid in compiling and running Mitchell programs: `run-mitchell` and `check-mitchell`, both of which